coralogix/coralogix-azure-serverless/EventHub/README.md

 **EventHub Instance Name** - The name of the EventHub Instance to be monitored.

+**EventHub Shared Access Key Name** - The name of the EventHub Shared Access Key (e.g., RootManageSharedAccessKey).

+**EventHub Consumer Group** - The name of the EventHub Consumer Group (defaults to $Default if not specified).

 **Function App Service Plan Type** - The type of the Function App Service Plan.
 Choose Premium if you need vNet Support.

+**Function App Name** (Optional) - Custom name for the Azure Function to be used in Coralogix logs.
+Defaults to 'coralogix-eventhub-func-{uniqueId}' if not specified.